 Captain Corelli's Mandolin, released simultaneously in the United States as Corelli's Mandolin,[1] is a 1994[2] novel by the British writer Louis de Bernières, set on the Greek island of Cephalonia during the Italian and German occupation of the Second World War.
 In 2003, the novel was listed at number 19 on the BBC's survey The Big Read.

 SynopsisDr.
 Iannis resides on the Greek island of Cephalonia with his daughter Pelagia, who has acquired medical knowledge through her observations of her father's practice.
-Pelagia becomes romantically involved with a young fisherman named Mandras, and they become engaged just as war breaks out.
+Pelagia becomes romantically involved with a young fisherman named Mandras, and they become engaged just as World War II breaks out.
 Mandras decides to join the fight on the front lines, leaving Pelagia anxiously awaiting his letters, which never arrive.
 Meanwhile, Carlo Guercio, a closeted homosexual, fights alongside the Italian forces invading Albania and witnesses the tragic death of his beloved Francesco, for whom he harbors deep affection, at the hands of the Greek army.

 In 1941, Italian and German soldiers are posted to Cephalonia, where they are ostracized by the locals.
 Pelagia is determined to hate them, especially when a young captain named Antonio Corelli is domiciled with her.
 Mandras comes home from the war and Pelagia realizes she no longer loves him.
 Mandras leaves for the Greek mainland, where he joins the communist partisan organisation ELAS.
-But this Greek resistance group is cruel towards the civilian population and frequently attacks other partisan groups for being ideologically different than the Axis' occupying forces.
+But this Greek resistance group is cruel towards the civilian population and frequently attacks other partisan groups for being ideologically no different than the Axis's occupying forces.

 When Italy surrenders, their former German allies turn on them.
 After defeating the Italian division, the German soldiers on Cephalonia carry out a massive execution.
 Corelli's life is saved by Carlo Guercio, who shields him with his body when they face execution by firing squad.
 Guercio dies, and the wounded Corelli is aided by a Greek back to Pelagia's house.
 Corelli has to stay hidden from the Germans, whose orders are to kill any surviving Italians.

 As soon as he is well enough, Corelli escapes to Italy, promising Pelagia that he will return as soon as the war ends and then they will be married.
-Corelli leaves Antonia, his mandolin, with Pelagia for safekeeping.
+Corelli leaves "Antonia," his mandolin, with Pelagia for safekeeping.

-Some time after, a baby girl is left on Pelagia's doorstep, whom Pelagia adopts.
+Some time after, a baby girl is left on Pelagia's doorstep, who Pelagia adopts.
 Dr Iannis comes home, traumatised.
 The baby girl, whom Pelagia has named Antonia, grows up and marries.
 Antonia later has a son who is named Iannis in honor of the doctor.

 Many years later, Corelli, now a famous mandolin player, visits Pelagia one last time.